 Tips for distance learning and managing stress

-Your tertiary institution will have services available for distance students.
+Your tertiary institution will have services available for online and flexible delivery students.
 You may be able to arrange a telephone appointment or make contact through email.
 Find out about these services from your student diary or tertiary institution website, and use them.

 It may also help if you:

 - Keep in contact with lecturers and teachers via phone, email and computer conference.

 - Talk to your lecturers about your concerns and issues related to off-campus study.

 - Keep in touch with other distance students via phone, email, or internet-based communications like video chat.